markvillar/Flora/README.md

 # Flora (iOS Application)

+## Discontinued

-Floar is an iOS app that provides information about the place relative to the user's current location.
+Flora is an iOS app that provides information about the place relative to the user's current location.

-## Screenshots
+### Screenshots
 <img align="left" src="Screenshots/screenshot-01.png" />
 <img align="center" src="Screenshots/screenshot-02" />